ariannamethod/Arianna-Method-Linux/README.md

 The project ships a single entry script, `./build/build_ariannacore.sh`, which acquires kernel sources, prepares an `arianna_core_root` userland and emits a flat image.
 Run it from a fresh checkout to obtain a `bzImage` coupled with an `initramfs` that is aware of the assistant and the motd.

-Passing `--with-python` expands the userland with the CPython runtime and tooling.
+The base image only brings in a minimal toolset (`bash`, `curl` and `nano`).
+Passing `--with-python` expands the userland with the CPython runtime and tooling, while `--with-node` pulls in the heavier Node.js and npm toolchain for JavaScript workflows.
 The `--clean` flag wipes previous artifacts, and `--test-qemu` executes a minimal boot in QEMU to validate that the emission succeeded.

 ## Checksum verification